 How to Measure Stiffness of Tennis Racquet

-Babolat Racquet Diagnostic Centre measures the stiffness of the racquet.
+Babolat Racquet diagnostic centre measures the stiffness of the racquet.
 Apart from that, other devices are also available but Babolat has high reliability and validity.
 Due to this reason, it is used globally.
 Interestingly Babolat does not reveal the formula that they used to calculate the stiffness of the racquet.

 Wilson also introduced a method for measuring racquet stiffness.
 Stiffness index is another realistic measurement after RA value.

-Measure of Stiffness
+Measurement of Stiffness

 Stiffness is measured in Rahmen (RA).
 A racquet with an RA rating between 55 and 60 or below 64 is considered a flexible tennis racquet.
 At the same time, a semi-rigid tennis racquet stiffness ranges between 65 and 69.
 RA value above 69 indicates more stiffness; therefore, stiff racquets lie in this category.

 For better understanding, let’s have a peek at the tennis racquet stiffness rating chart.